Biden spends day in Portland talking infrastructure, arrives in Seattle for Earth Day events

 Biden talks, sees infrastructure

-In Portland on Thursday, Biden gave a spirited defense of the $1 trillion infrastructure legislature that he wrestled through Congress last year, citing $25 billion it included for improving the Portland International and other airports, as well as wide-ranging investments in clean water, highways, bridges, ports and helping communities deal with drought and wildfires.
+In Portland on Thursday, Biden gave a spirited defense of the $1 trillion infrastructure legislation that he wrestled through Congress last year, citing the $25 billion included for improving Portland International and other airports, as well as wide-ranging investments in clean water, highways, bridges, ports and help for communities dealing with drought and wildfires.

 “Let’s get the hell up and take this country back in a way that will lead the world again,” Biden said after declaring this the “infrastructure decade.”

-Biden spoke on a podium erected in the hangar of the Portland Air National Guard base with doors drawn back to a backdrop that took in Portland International Airport and flanks of Washington mountains that lay to the north across the Columbia River.
+Biden spoke at a podium erected in the hangar of the Portland Air National Guard base with doors drawn back to a backdrop that took in Portland International Airport and flanks of Washington’s mountains to the north across the Columbia River.

-He began his remarks shortly after 2:30 p.m., and talked for less than a half hour.
+He began his remarks shortly after 2:30 p.m., and talked for less than half an hour.
 He then shook hands and posed for pictures with members of the International Brotherhood of Electrical Workers Local 48 and others among some 100 guests.
 He then left to attend an afternoon fundraiser at the Portland Yacht Club where he reiterated to supporters he would not send U.S. troops to Ukraine.

-Prior to his talk, Biden toured the Portland International, which is a hub for most of the state’s passenger and air cargo traffic.
+Prior to his talk, Biden toured the Portland airport, which is a hub for most of the state’s passenger and air cargo traffic.
 He praised a massive timber roof that was under construction and as well as another project to build a runway able to withstand powerful earthquakes.

-Biden also spoke of inflation, which he blamed, in part on supply disruptions.
+Biden also spoke of inflation, which he blamed in part on supply disruptions.
 He also noted rising oil prices that accelerated in the aftermath of the Russian invasion of Ukraine, and put in a plug for electrifying more of the transportation fleet.

 “We need to do something else.
 We need to get off this rollercoaster of relying on oil and to declare America’s energy independence,” Biden said.

 This was Biden’s first trip as president to Portland and Seattle.
-His Republican predecessor, President Trump, did not visit either city as president and repeatedly attacked Portland politicians handling of persistent and sometimes destructive protests in the aftermath of the May 25, 2020, killing of George Floyd by then Minneapolis police officer Derek Chauvin, who was later convicted of murder.
+His Republican predecessor, President Donald Trump, did not visit either city as president and repeatedly attacked Portland politicians’ handling of persistent and sometimes destructive protests in the aftermath of the May 25, 2020, murder of George Floyd by Minneapolis police officer Derek Chauvin.

-Biden was warmly welcomed to Portland by Gov. Kate Brown, Mayor Ted Wheeler and Democratic members of the state’s congressional delegation, all of whom made brief remarks prior to the president taking to the podium.
+Biden was warmly welcomed to Portland by Oregon Gov. Kate Brown, Mayor Ted Wheeler and Democratic members of the state’s congressional delegation.

 His visit came as Oregon’s economy is surging but Portland is grappling with a huge increase in homicides as well as a homelessness crisis.
 The homelessness issue, fueled in part by drug addiction, mental illness and escalating housing costs, has been a focal point of much of the city’s political debate.
 Meanwhile, the protests surrounding racial injustice that thrust Portland into the national headlines in 2020 are less frequent but still continue.

-Wheeler, in his remarks, noted that Portlanders are working hard to recover from the social and economic impacts of the COVID-19 pandemic, learn from a “transformational social justice movement” and address the mental health and substance abuse issues that cause more people to end up homeless.
+Wheeler noted in his remarks that Portlanders are working hard to recover from the social and economic impacts of the COVID-19 pandemic, learn from a “transformational social justice movement” and address the mental health and substance abuse issues that cause more people to end up homeless.

 “I don’t think it’s an understatement to say we have had an incredibly challenging two years,” Wheeler said.